phalcon/documentation/docs/annotations.md

 # Annotations
 - - -
 ## Overview
 Phalcon introduced the first annotations parser component written in C for PHP.
-The `Phalcon\Annotations` namespace contains general purpose components that offers an easy way to parse and cache annotations in PHP applications.
+The `Phalcon\Annotations` namespace contains general purpose components that offer an easy way to parse and cache annotations in PHP applications.

 ## Usage
 Annotations are read from docblocks in classes, methods and properties.
 An annotation can be placed at any position in the docblock: